Looking to find the best hand blender in India for your needs? Check our recommendations based on hands-on testing.

-Though the manufacturers claim the unit to have a 1000 watt motor, in terms of performance, we did not find it to be any edge because of the high rating.
+Though the manufacturers claim the unit to have a 1000-watt motor, in terms of performance, we did not find it to be any edge because of the higher power rating.

 The blending attachment is easy to fix to the stick.
 The 600 ml narrow jar is quite helpful while blending as it is just enough width to fit the blending stick and is tall enough to prevent ingredients from splashing out of the jar.